What is a Light Sensor?

 1. Automatic Lighting Control**

-– Light sensors can turn on indoor lights and change brightness at night or when it’s cloudy.
+– Light sensors can turn on indoor lights.
+They can also change the brightness at night or when it’s cloudy.

 – During sunny times, they save energy by dimming or turning off lights that are not needed.

-– They help adjust stage lights, like color and direction, during performances using set cues.
+– They help change stage lights during shows.
+They adjust the color and direction using set cues.

 – In smart homes, they work with other sensors, like temperature and humidity sensors, for a smart living space.